-How to Complete the Common Application Activities List
+How to Complete the Common App Activities Section

-For all of the first-class treatment applicants give to their Common App essay, the activities list is all too often relegated to steerage.
+For all of the first-class treatment applicants give to their Common App essay, the Common App Activities Section is all too often relegated to steerage.
 If antiquated steamship analogies do little for you, a more apropos comparison might present the essay as the mean, attention-hogging prom queen in a teen movie, and the activities list as the nice, quiet girl, who also looks like a model, but no one notices because she has glasses and wears her hair up.

 You get the point—a poorly crafted activities list is one of the most common issues we encounter when working with students, even those with Ivy-caliber credentials and otherwise flawless applications.
 Yet, as already alluded to, this list rarely receives appropriate attention from applicants, perhaps because it, rather deceptively, appears to be a fairly rote exercise; more of a chore of filling in boxes than an opportunity to tell a unique and compelling story.